ReKon64/SPADE/README.md

 ---

-SPADE is a modular vulnerability scanning framework that leverages external tools like `nmap`, feroxbuster, and more.
+SPADE is a modular vulnerability scanning framework that leverages external tools like `nmap`, `feroxbuster`, and more.
 It uses Python class decorators and reflection to auto-register modules for execution, making it easy to extend and customize.

 ---